 Rock materials for construction

 SGU compiles annual statistics on the quantity of aggregates supplied from Sweden's licensed quarries.
 How much aggregate is needed in a year depends primarily on how much the construction sector is building.
-In the last few years, between 70 and 80 million tonnes of aggregate materials were supplied from quarries.
+In the last few years, more than 100 million tonnes of aggregate materials were supplied from quarries.

 Sustainable supply of materials